-By the end of first grade, students will recognize user needs and preferences while utilizing devices to perform basic computer operations, hardware, software, and apply basic troubleshooting strategies.
+By the end of first grade, students will recognize user needs and preferences while utilizing devices using hardware and software to perform basic computer operations, hardware, software, and apply basic troubleshooting strategies.
 With teacher guidance, students will collect, transform, and explain how different types of data can be stored and retrieved from a computing device.
 First grade students will develop an understanding of how to model and identify algorithms and programs using loops and step by step instructions.
-The computer literate student will discuss the impacts of computing, including how people lived and worked before and after the implementation of new technology, how to work responsibly online, the importance of keeping login information private and logging off devices appropriately.
+The computer literate student will discuss the impacts of computing, including how people lived and worked before and after the implementation of new technology, how to work responsibly online, the importance of keeping login information private, and logging off devices appropriately.

-1.CS.D.1 With teacher guidance, select and operate appropriate device and software to perform a task and recognize that users have different needs and preferences for the technology they use.
+Subconce ot: Devices (D) 1.CS.D.1 With teacher guidance, select and operate appropriate device and software to perform a task and recognize that users have different needs and preferences for the technology they use.
 People use computing devices to perform a variety of tasks accurately and quickly.
-With teacher guidance students should be able to select the appropriate app/program to use for tasks they are required to complete.
+With teacher guidance, students should be able to select the appropriate app/program to use for tasks they are required to complete.
 For example, if students are asked to draw a picture, they should be able to open and use a drawing app/program to complete this task, or if they are asked to create a presentation, they should be able to open and use presentation software.
 In addition, with teacher guidance, students should compare and discuss preferences for software with the same primary functionality.
 Students could compare different web browsers or word processing, presentation, or drawing programs.

-Practice: Fostering an inclusive Computing Culture, Communicating About Computing: 1.2, 7.3 identify and describe the function of external hardware, such as desktop computers, laptop computers, tablet devices, monitors, keyboards, mice, and printers.
-Students should be able to identify software such as: web browsers, games, etc.
+Practice: Fostering an inclusive Computing Culture, Communicating About Computing: 1.2, 7.3 bt: Hardware and Software (HS) Commented [MOU4]: This is beyond the capability for pre- 1.CS.HS.1 Use appropriate terminology in identifying and describing the function of common physical components of computing systems.
+A computing system is composed of hardware and software.
+Hardware consists of physical components.
+Students should be able to identify and describe the function of external hardware, such as desktop computers, laptop computers, tablet devices, monitors, keyboards, mice, and printers.
+Students should be able to identify software such as: web browsers, games, etc. Practice: Communicating about Computing: 7.2